"What will fill the fishmeal gap?"

 As a result of the drive for certification led by the marine ingredients industry, 54.5% of all marine ingredients are IFFO RS certified.
 No other major natural feed ingredient can claim such a high level of certification!
 Furthermore, according to the SFP’s 2018 Report on Reduction Fisheries, 91% of the total catch volume came from stocks that are reasonably well-managed (or better), an 8% increase compared with 2017.

-The world’s population is growing with an increasing need of proteins.
+The world’s population is growing with an increasing need for proteins.
 By 2030, global aquaculture production is expected to grow to 109 million tons (FAO, SOFIA 2018), which is up with 21 million tons from 2019.
 This means that the estimated need for additional raw material for aquafeed in the same period is close to 38 million tons.
-There will be a need for novel ingredients to meet the demand for aquafeed in the future, but from a sustainability standpoint, new raw materials will have to be additions to fishmeal and fish oil and other sustainable major raw materials to secure a sustainable growth of the aquaculture sector.
+There will be a need for additional raw material to meet the demand for aquafeed in the future, but from a sustainability standpoint, new raw materials will have to be additions to fishmeal and fish oil and other sustainable major raw materials to secure a sustainable growth of the aquaculture sector.

 The marine ingredients industry is working to bring new sustainable volumes to the market of feed ingredients and is a vital part of the circular economy with at least 33% of the fishmeal volume coming from byproducts.
 The fishing fleets, aquaculture industry and processors will play a major role to further develop this supply chain by increasing the share of byproducts that can be secured and used for reduction and processing.
 There are also unutilized mesopelagic biomasses that currently are being investigated as potential new resources marine ingredients.